UzairAsadBaig/UzairAsadBaig/README.md

   <img align="right" width="400px"  src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" />

 ## 🧐 About Me
-I am a solutions-focused and goal-oriented software engineer with experience in application layers, presentation layers, and databases.
+I am a solutions-focused and goal-oriented software engineer.
 Certified in both front-end and back-end technologies. <br>Passionate about finding simple and efficient solutions to complex problems.
 Demonstrates strong analytical and problem-solving skills and the ability to follow through with projects from inception to completion.